Australian Capital Territory House of Assembly: Creation of the Assembly

 The second election for the Assembly was held on 2 June 1979, and saw a change in name from the Legislative Assembly to the House of Assembly.
 The election saw the addition of a fourth party, with the conservative Family Team led by Bev Cains winning a seat.
 It also saw the election of future self-government ministers Greg Cornwell and Paul Whalan.

 A third election was held on 5 June 1982, which saw the introduction of a more partisan system.
-The Liberals held a majority in the Assembly, with Leedman becoming Leader of the House, and new Labor leader Ken Doyle becoming the minority leader.
+The offices of Leader of the House and Minority Leader were established.
+The Liberals held a majority in the Assembly and their leader Leedman became Leader of the House.
+Initially Labor, who opposed creating the offices refused to take on the office of Minority Leader, with both candidates nominated declining.
+However, a new Labor leader in Ken Doyle did eventually assume the position.
 He was to be short-lived as leader, with Maurene Horder succeeding him after only two years.
 The last Assembly also saw the creation of an office of Speaker, filled by independent MHA Harold Hird.
 The final election also saw the election of future Liberal Chief Minister Trevor Kaine.
 It was allowed to expire in 1986 due to plans to introduce full self-government for the territory.
 The House of Assembly had its final meeting on 17 June 1986 and was officially dissolved on 30 June 1986.

 After some years of discussions, the House of Assembly was replaced with the current Legislative Assembly in 1989, with new Labor leader Rosemary Follett becoming the first Chief Minister of the Australian Capital Territory.

 Many prominent House of Assembly figures retired rather than contest the elections for the new Legislative Assembly in 1989; several others, including outgoing Speaker Harold Hird and Family Team leader Bev Cains were soundly defeated.
 Three MHAs, however—Greg Cornwell, Trevor Kaine, and Paul Whalan—went on to be elected to the new parliament, and later served in major roles.